Build your own Three Gable Timber Frame Pavilion. Plans available for download in PDF Format.

 Beforehand, I made two plywood patterns for the brace designs.
 Here Connor is tracing the outline of the smaller brace onto stock.
 And trying to avoid any knots if he can.

-He cuts two opposing 45 degree angles on the mitre saw.
+He cuts two opposing 45 degree angles on the miter saw.